 Retrofitted equipment and new installations have their own regulations and definitions.
 Retrofitted equipment, replacing at least 75% or more of the evaporators and 100% of the compressor racks, condensers, and connected evaporator loads of an existing system, will need to follow the restrictions for a new installation.
 For more information on the AIM Act and state regulations, visit our Refrigerant Regulations webpage.

-The Highlight Merchandiser® is a durable display case with classic charm.
-This workhorse offers a generous packout and a spectacular, full view of your product.
-Whether it’s protecting your frozen food, ice cream, beverage, dairy, deli, meat, ice, or produce, the Highlight Merchandiser® is up to the task.
+The Highlight Merchandiser® is a durable display case that exudes classic charm.
+This workhorse not only offers a generous packout but also provides a spectacular, full view of your product.
+Whether you need to protect frozen food, ice cream, beverages, dairy, deli items, meat, ice, or produce, the Highlight Merchandiser® rises to the occasion.
+Moreover, its robust construction ensures longevity, while its elegant design enhances the visual appeal of any retail space.
+Thus, the Highlight Merchandiser® seamlessly combines functionality and aesthetics, making it an ideal choice for showcasing a wide variety of products.

-The Reveal Merchandiser® matches the diversity of your product with a variety of features.
-It has options for beverages, dairy, deli, meat, and produce.
-The multitude of lighting, shelf, and accessory options put you in control of creative merchandising.
-Read on to learn more about how you can “deck” out a Zero Zone Reveal Merchandiser®.
+The Reveal Merchandiser® aligns with the diversity of your product by offering a variety of features.
+Specifically, it provides options for beverages, dairy, deli, meat, and produce.
+Additionally, the multitude of lighting, shelf, and accessory choices empowers you to take control of creative merchandising.

 The Lineup